shridey/intelligentable/README.md

 ## 🧠 IntelligentTable

-A powerful React TypeScript table component with essential built-in features for data-rich applications.
+IntelligentTable is a React TypeScript Table Component built on top of Ant Design, providing advanced, smart, and highly customizable table components for modern web applications.

 ---